ICU (song): Commercial performance

-“ICU” debuted at number 88 via the Billboard Hot 100 on April 1, 2023.
+"ICU" debuted at number 88 via the Billboard Hot 100 on April 1, 2023.
 The single remained a mainstay on the charts for 20 weeks, eventually rising and peaking on July 29, 2023 at number 62.
 In addition, the single peaked at number 1 on Billboard’s R&B/hip-hop Airplay chart.

-On May 30, 2023, “ICU” was certified gold, via RIAA.
+On December 12, 2025, "ICU" was certified double platinum by the Recording Industry Association of America (RIAA), which denotes track-equivalent sales of two million units.

-“ICU” was nominated at the 66th Annual Grammy Awards for two awards: Best R&B Performance and Best R&B Song, eventually winning for Best R&B Performance.
+"ICU" was nominated at the 66th Annual Grammy Awards for two awards: Best R&B Performance and Best R&B Song, eventually winning for Best R&B Performance.

 Live performances

-Jones performed “ICU” at the 2022 Soul Train Music Awards, The Jennifer Hudson Show, The Tonight Show Starring Jimmy Fallon, iHeart Living Black and the 2023 BET Awards shortly after receiving the award for Best New Artist.
+Jones performed "ICU" at the 2022 Soul Train Music Awards, The Jennifer Hudson Show, The Tonight Show Starring Jimmy Fallon, iHeart Living Black and the 2023 BET Awards shortly after receiving the award for Best New Artist.
 She also performed in appearances for Genius, Vevo, MTV Push and SiriusXM.
 She has performed it at various festivals like Essence Fest & Broccoli City Fest.

 Remix

 On July 12, 2023, a remix with American singer Justin Timberlake was announced by Jones on social media.
 The remix was released two days later.